cansik/volumesh/README.md

 ```

 ### Animation
 To use the GLTF animation system to render the meshes in a sequence, it is possible to specify the framerate (default `24`) and set the animation flag.
+Volumesh will add an animation track which hides and shows the objects after each other using the glTF animation tools.

 ```
 volumesh ./human test.glb --animate --fps 24